lgautier/fastq-and-furious/README.md

 Efficient handling of FASTQ files(*) from Python ( *: no multi-line FASTQ though...)

+The documentation is currently a little sparse.
+The docstring for `fastqandfurious.fastqandfurious.readfastq_iter()` is best starting point.

 There is a little utility to try it out on your own files.